 At its meeting of 30 June 2015, the Board agreed to adopt the new Code of Good Governance and an action plan to ensure full compliance was formulated.

-At its meeting of 10 December 2019, the Board agreed to adopt the Remuneration of Senior Post Holders Code which was a new annex to the Code of Good Governance and that compliance will apply from the start of the academic year (1st August 2019) for 2019-20.
+At its meeting of 10 December 2019, the Board agreed to adopt the Remuneration of Senior Post Holders Code which was a new annex to the Code of Good Governance.